jtimm-gicw/reading.notes/201/class14.md

 2. **How this topic fit in with your long-term goals?**
 I feel that having a dynamic looking website would benefit my career in a couple of ways.
 Firstly, it shows off my skills as in what I can do to potential clients or employers.
 Second, as a customer or visitor I know I would appreciate something that looks good and is functional.

+# 201-Read_14: Psychological Safety

+1. What are three key factors that contribute to psychologically safe teams?

+* **Open Communication and Idea Sharing:**
+Team members feel comfortable expressing even unconventional or "crazy" ideas without fear of being judged.
+In Rozovsky’s case-competition team, members openly brainstormed ideas, some of which were impractical, but this freedom fostered creativity and innovation.

+* **Mutual Respect and Support:**
+The case-competition team demonstrated mutual respect by valuing everyone's input.
+They had friendly, supportive interactions, such as sharing jokes and spending time chatting before diving into work.
+This camaraderie helped build trust and reduced stress.

+* **Equality in Team Dynamics:**
+In successful teams, there is no dominance by any one individual, and everyone has a chance to contribute equally.
+Unlike her study group, where members jockeyed for leadership and spoke over one another, Rozovsky’s case team maintained a balanced dynamic where all voices were heard, creating a collaborative and inclusive atmosphere.

+2. Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.
+*I think GICW is a professional setting that makes me psychological safe because they are open to new ideas and suggestions and those are actually implemented.*

+3. What impact do teams that operate with a high degree of psychological safety have on their company and the team members?
+*I feel it makes the work flow more easily when people feel more comfortable taking about issues, problems or sharing ideas.*